2013-2014 Teams & Competitions

 Held in Paris at the International Chamber of Commerce, the ICC Mediation Competition gives competitors an opportunity to test their problem-solving skills in a moot international business mediation.
 Competitors must apply ICC's ADR Rules to solve problems devised by a special drafting committee of international mediation experts.
 This competition is unique in that only certain distinguished schools are invited to compete.
 The Society was invited to the ICC's inaugural competition in 2006.
 Having consistently placed among the top teams, the Society has earned a strong reputation with the judges and an invitation in each successive year.
 In 2011, Fordham's team succesfully navigated through 58 teams from 27 countries to win the Sixth Annual ICC Mediation Competition.

 In the Vis International Commercial Arbitration competition, students practice oral advocacy and brief writing skills most similar to those used in litigation.
 Advocates in arbitration present their arguments to an arbitral panel, and the proceedings are analogous to an informal mini-trial.
 Competitors study international contract law and the international conventions governing arbitration of disputes.
 After receiving the problem in the fall, the team produces briefs for both claimant and respondent.
 Members develop and hone their oral advocacy skills throughout the year in preparation for the oral argument portion of the competition in the Spring in Vienna and Hong Kong.
 Over 200 law schools from around the world compete.
 In the past few years, Fordham has achieved remarkable success.
-The 2008 Hong Kong team advanced to the semifinals, receiving three Best Oral Advocate honorable mentions and an honorable mention for Best Claimant's Brief.
-The 2008 Vienna team advanced to the elimination rounds and ranked 27th out of 204 teams, receiving two Best Oral Advocate honorable mentions.
-The 2009 Hong Kong team won a Best Respondent’s Brief honorable mention.
-The 2009 Vienna team advanced to the elimination rounds and won a Best Oral Advocate honorable mention among roughly 30 out of nearly 1000 eligible competitors.
+The 2008 Vis East team advanced to the semifinals, receiving three Best Oral Advocate honorable mentions and an honorable mention for Best Claimant's Brief.
+The 2008 Vis West team advanced to the elimination rounds and ranked 27th out of 204 teams, receiving two Best Oral Advocate Honorable Mentions.
+The 2009 Vis East team won a Best Respondent’s Brief Honorable Mention.
+The 2009 Vis West team advanced to the elimination rounds and won a Best Oral Advocate Honorable Mention among roughly 30 out of nearly 1000 eligible competitors.
+For the past three years, four competitors have received oralist awards in both the Vis East and Vis West competitions.
+In 2014, the Vis East team had two Honorable Mention Best Oralist winners and Honorable Mention Best Respondent's Brief and advanced to the elimination rounds, placing in the top 16.
+The Vis West team had two Honorable Mention Best Oralist winners.